SuperOfficeDocs/superoffice-docs/docs/api/netserver/whats-new/ns-70/multithreading.md

 ![ALT][img3]

-Here we have moved the parallel code into a separate method, and use scope capture in the lambdas to send different parameters to them in a very nice and clean way.
+Here we have moved the parallel code into a separate method and used scope capture in the lambdas to send different parameters to them in a very nice and clean way.
 Recommended, whenever your lambda would otherwise become large, or you see too many similarities.

 <!-- Referenced images -->
 [img1]: media/image016.jpg